 Soft handwritten musical notation in a dream drifting upward from a quiet windowsill in pale gold light

 It is important not to dismiss such dreams as “a tune just got stuck.”
-Important work often stands behind them: a return to yourself, a creative impulse, a message, a tuning.
+Important work often lies behind them: a return to yourself, a creative impulse, a message, a tuning.
 The more attentive you are to them, the clearer their role in your inner life becomes.

-Your Inner Child speaks here — the part that holds emotional anchors.
+Your Inner Child speaks here: the part that holds emotional anchors.
 Familiar melodies are its way of addressing you in a language that is not censored by adult logic.
 A song returning in a dream often points to a period of life or a feeling that is current again, even if you had not noticed.

 Astrological note: A dream with a familiar melody often comes during harmonious transits of Venus or Neptune through your 3rd or 5th house, during their aspects to the Moon, and in periods when the progressed Venus returns to important points of the chart.
 Taureans, Librans, and Pisces are especially sensitive to such dreams.
 If Venus is now touching your Moon, the Inner Child pulls a thread of memory, and the dream conveys this through a tune you thought you had forgotten — and which, it turns out, was waiting for the right night.